-Staging is a way of describing where the cancer is located, if or where it has spread, and whether it is affecting the functions of other organs in the body.
-Doctors use diagnostic tests to determine the cancer's stage, so staging may not be complete until all of the tests are finished.
-Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis.
+Staging is a way of describing a cancer, such as where it is located, if or where it has spread, and whether it is affecting other parts of the body.
+Doctors use diagnostic tests to find out the cancer's stage, so staging may not be complete until all of the tests are finished.
+Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of cancer.
 Once a diagnosis of neuroblastoma is confirmed, how much the tumor has grown and spread is evaluated or staged.
 The tumor’s stage helps your child’s doctor plan treatment.

 There are two staging systems for neuroblastoma: INSS and INRGSS.
 Each is described below, followed by an explanation of risk groupings.

 The following is a brief summary of each INSS stage:

 Stage 1: The tumor can be removed completely during surgery.
 Lymph nodes removed during surgery may or may not contain cancer, but other lymph nodes near the tumor do not.